|(a) A person desiring to be an appraiser trainee may

 Appraiser Trainee/Sponsor course.

-(b) Once a person is approved as an appraiser trainee
+(b) Once a person is licensed as an appraiser trainee

 only under the active, personal and diligent direction and supervision

-of a sponsoring certified appraiser.
-The trainee's authorization to
+of a sponsoring appraiser.
+The trainee's authorization to perform

-(1) the appraiser trainee approval expires due to nonpayment
+(1) the appraiser trainee license expires due to nonpayment

 of the renewal fee or failure to satisfy the educational or experience